StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 # Exercise I

-1.

-\pause

-2.
+1. load and inspect the whole corpus (documents, dimensions, tokens)
+2. use different pre-processing strategies and compare results
+3. extract keywords and check, if they differ over time
+4. show most important compound words

 # Exercise II

-Decide as team which exercise you want to start with:
+Decide as team which task you want to start with:
 1. dictionary: sentiment over time, grouped by newspaper
-2. topic modeling: find topics and see how they change with different pre-processing
+2. topic modeling: find topics and show how they appear in the corpus

 https://github.com/microsoft/ML-For-Beginners/blob/main/6-NLP/2-Tasks/README.md#tasks-common-to-nlp